Affordable daycare grants for single moms

 • Family housing

-These are 24-hour live-in centers for single moms and their children.
+These are 24-hour live-in centres for single moms and their children.
 Small groups of children are cared for by childcare service providers in a residential setting.

 Check with your Child Care Resource and Referral Agency to see if the family home you are considering for your child is licensed.